davidensinger/davidensinger.github.io/app/_posts/2013-05-14-getting-started-with-sublime-text-2.md

 - [Sublime​Linter-jshint](https://sublime.wbond.net/packages/SublimeLinter-jshint) - SublimeLinter plugin for JavaScript, using JSHint
 - [Sublime​Linter-json](https://sublime.wbond.net/packages/SublimeLinter-csslint) - SublimeLinter plugin for JSON
 - [Syntax Highlighting for Sass](https://sublime.wbond.net/packages/Syntax%20Highlighting%20for%20Sass) - Sass syntax highlighting
-- [TrailingSpaces](https://sublime.wbond.net/packages/TrailingSpaces) - Strips trailing whitespace from files
+- [TrailingSpaces](https://sublime.wbond.net/packages/TrailingSpaces) - Strips trailing whitespace from files.

 There are also innumerable packages to support syntax highlighting, linting, and snippets in any and all languages.
 You can easily [discover these via Package Control](https://sublime.wbond.net/).